jmbannon/ytdl-sub/docs/index.rst

-For navigating config docs, use the left-side bar on the :ref:`config_yaml` page to find every available ytdl-sub field.
+For navigating config docs, use the left-side bar on the :ref:`config` page to find every available ytdl-sub field.

 Contents
 ========